jancr/blog-posts/posts/good_bayesian_2.md

 is the prior probability of $\theta$ before we see the data.

 ## COVID19 Prior ($P(\theta)$)
 In March COVID19 tests were conserved for health care providers.
-My wifes coworker came down sick after coming home from a COVID19 hot zone, and subsequently other colleges got sick, along with my entire family.
+My wife's coworker came down sick after coming home from a COVID19 hot zone, and subsequently other colleges got sick, along with my entire family.
 While we were recovering a partner of another coworker got sick and tested positive.
 So